angus-lau/gravity/README.md

 # Gravity Take Home

-Created an ad retrieval system that takes in a user query and matches it to relevant advertising campaigns via vector similarity and context aware ranking.
+An ad retrieval system that takes in a user query and matches it to relevant advertising campaigns via vector similarity and context aware ranking.

 ## Features